 The Applicant shall indicate the nature and status of project decision(s) for which the EIA study is undertaken.
-The Applicant shall describe project details that may affect the potential environmental impacts, including the proposed siting, scale/size, layout design, methods and sequence of construction works and other major activities involved in the construction and operation phases of the Project, using diagrams, plans and/or maps as necessary.
-The estimated duration of the construction phase of the Project together with the programme within these phases, where appropriate, shall be given.
-The land taken by the Project sites, construction sites and any associated access arrangements, auxiliary facilities and landscaping areas shall be shown on a scaled map.
+The Applicant shall describe the proposed alignment, design, construction methods, sequence of construction works and other major activities involved in the Project, using diagrams, plans and/or maps as necessary.
+The estimated duration of the construction phase and operational phase of the Project together with the programme within these phases shall be given.
+The waters and/or land to be taken by the Project, construction sites and any associated access arrangements, auxiliary facilities and landscaping areas shall be shown on a scaled map.
 The land uses of the Project shall be described and the different land use areas shall be demarcated as appropriate.